conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

 CONAN_RUNTIME_LIB_DIRS
 ^^^^^^^^^^^^^^^^^^^^^^

-This variable defines the directories containing the runtime libraries necessary to run the linked executables in the project of all host dependencies.
-These libraries are essential to ensure that the project compiles and runs correctly, providing the necessary dependencies during runtime.
-This is most useful when relying on CMake functionality to collect runtime dependencies, for example to create a relocatable bundle.
+This variable contains a list of directories that contain runtime libraries (like DLLs) from all dependencies in the host context.
+This is intended to be used when relying on CMake functionality to collect shared libraries to create a relocatable bundle, as per the example below.

-Just add the ``CONAN_RUNTIME_LIB_DIRS`` variable in our ``CMakeLists.txt`` file.
+Just pass the ``CONAN_RUNTIME_LIB_DIRS`` variable to the ``DIRECTORIES`` argument in the ``install(RUNTIME_DEPENDENCY_SET ...)``` invocation.

 .. code:: cmake